|

 Operation

-Iraqi Children: Many soldiers are rebuilding schools
+Iraqi Children: Many soldiers are rebuilding schools in Iraq

-a school supplies kit.
+supplies kit.

-Kids for Troops:
+Operation Kids for Troops:

 Write directly to men and women serving overseas in combat areas.